telepresenceio/telepresence/reference/architecture.md

 ---
-Description: "How Telepresence works to intercept traffic from your Kubernetes cluster to code running on your laptop."
+description: "How Telepresence works to intercept traffic from your Kubernetes cluster to code running on your laptop."
 ---

 # Architecture